X

 What is a furnace draft analysis?

-A furnace draft analysis begins with building a dynamic model of the existing plant, replicating both the plant process and control system.
-After verifying the model performance closely matches the plant function, TRAX can test new fan configurations, piping designs, duct changes, or any other proposed scenarios you may want to examine.
+After verifying the model performance closely matches the plant function, TRAX tests new fan configurations, piping designs, duct changes, or any other proposed scenarios you may want to examine.

 When is a draft analysis Helpful?